What Does an Insurance Agent Do?

 - Interpersonal Skills: Your ability to sell policies depends on your relationships with other people.
 You must be able to establish a good rapport with potential clients, understand their needs and persuade them to give you their business.

-- "Enthusiastic about the role that insurance and financial products play in members' everyday lives"
+- Enthusiasm: about the role that insurance and financial products play in members' everyday lives

-- "Must be aggressive/assertive, a self-starter, and able to influence others"
+- Selling ability: An agent must be ethically aggressive/assertive, a self-starter, and able to influence others.

 According to the U.S. Bureau of Labor Statistics, the job growth outlook for insurance agents from 2016 to 2026 relative to other occupations and industries is 10%, driven by a continued need for insurance products.
 This growth rate compares to the projected 7% growth for all occupations.

 Most are independent agents who work for insurance agencies and brokerages, while others are captive agents employed by insurance carriers.

 Most insurance agent jobs are full-time positions with a 40-hour work week.

 How to Get the Job

 Before you start applying for insurance agent jobs, get your cover letter and resume in order.
 Review and update your education, work and volunteer experience, and any skills or certifications that may be applicable to the job.

 Success as an insurance agent requires the ability to network and make connections.
 Sharpen your skills and broaden your network by getting involved in volunteer opportunities in your community.
 Search online sites such as VolunteerMatch.org, or contact various non-profit organizations directly.